4 Sandbag Exercises for the Upper Body

 3. Upright Rows

-3a - Upright Rows 3b - Upright Rows
+3a - Upright Rows3b - Upright Rows

 Upright rows work your deltoids, trapezius, rhomboids, and bicep muscles.

 Begin by standing with your feet hip-distance apart.
 Remember to not lock your knees.
 Hold the weight in front of your body with your arms straight and your palms facing inward.
 Engage your core and lift the sandbag up towards your chin by bending your elbows out at your sides, moving your forearms to be parallel with the ground.
-Lower the weight back down slowly to the starting position and repeat the movement.
+Lower the weight back down slowly to the starting position and repeat the sandbag exercises upper body movement.

 Perform 1-3 sets of 10 repetitions.